Informal administrative reviews.

-(a) This rule explains the procedures for administrative review of actions of the department or of its officers and employees in the assessment or collection of taxes, as provided in RCW 82.01.060
+(4) requires that the department "provide by general regulations for an adequate system of departmental review of the actions of the department or of its officers and employees in the assessment or collection of taxes."
+RCW 82.32.160

 (i) An assessment of tax, interest, or penalties;

 (ii) The denial of a refund, credit, or deferral request;